Báez single gives Cubs 4th straight win, 3-2 over Indians - WHIZ News

 Automatic runner Ian Happ advanced to third when Kris Bryant greeted Phil Maton (2-2) with a groundball single to open the 10th.

-After Anthony Rizzo was walked intentionally to load the bases, Maton fanned Willson Contreras and Kyle Schwarber.
+After Anthony Rizzo was walked intentionally, Maton fanned Willson Contreras and Kyle Schwarber.
 Then Báez’s liner to left scored Happ and sent the Indians to their eighth straight loss, their longest slide since June 2013.

+Like many of the Cubs’ hitters, Báez has struggled in the pandemic-shortened season — he’s hitting just .211.
+But Chicago’s high-energy shortstop delivered.

+“It gave me some more (confidence),” Báez said.
+“I saw the ball good today.
+I’ve been seeing the ball good.”

 The Cubs won their fourth straight and strengthened their grip on first place in the NL Central.